-Retail Operations: The Council operated six retail stores throughout metropolitan Phoenix which offer sustainable programmatic support for the various programs and services offered by the Council.
+Retail Operations: The Council operates retail stores throughout metropolitan Phoenix which offer sustainable programmatic support for the various programs and services offered by the Council.
 Activities include collecting and transporting donated items to the thrift stores, and sorting and displaying products for sale.
 Donated clothing, furniture and household items are either sold, used by Council programs, or given directly to support someone in need.
-During fiscal 2023 a retail store was closed.
-An additional retail store was closed in fiscal 2024.
+During fiscal 2023 one retail store was closed, and an additional retail store was subsequently closed in fiscal year 2024.
+As of September 30, 2024, there were five retail stores in operation.